 A:

 10x20 storage containers can generally fit about five rooms’ worth of stuff.
-You have 200 square feet of floor space to work with, so it’s certainly big enough for your king bed, sectional sofa, or large appliances.
+You have 200 square feet of floor space to work with, so it’s certainly big enough for your king bed, sectional sofa, and large appliances.

 A: